covid-at-home/covid-at-home/level1.md

 ### Don't Get Infected

+*(Or infect others should you happen to be asymptomatic / feel fine, but actually have and can transmit COVID-19...)

 Where possible, follow the instructions from authorities.
 This includes some of the by-now familiar guidelines for social distancing:

 * Change your greetings.
 Instead of a handshake, hug, or kiss(es), try waving or bowing from a distance.